Mat Salleh Rebellion: 1899

 Mat Salleh and his allies were at war with the Taiwan communities.
-The latter approached the Company with urgent appeals for its intervention.
-This led to the governor, Beaufort, on 15 January 1899, visiting the Taiwan villages and obtaining an oath of allegiance from them.
-This was also, apparently, a strategic move by the Company. to pursue its plans to establish an administrative centre in Tambunan.
+The latter approached the company with urgent appeals for its intervention.
+This led Beaufort to visit the Taiwan villages on 15 January 1899 and obtain an oath of allegiance from them.
+This was also, apparently, a strategic move by the company to pursue its plans to establish an administrative centre in Tambunan.

-Seeing this as a breach of faith to their earlier agreement, Mat Salleh prepared to resume resistance against the Company.
-In December 1899, R. M. Little, the resident of Labuan, was instructed to initiate negotiations.
-Mat Salleh refused negotiations and demanded their withdrawal from Tambunan.
-They refused.
+Seeing this as a breach of faith to their earlier agreement, Mat Salleh prepared to resume resistance against the company.
+In December 1899, R. M. Little, the Resident of Labuan, was instructed to initiate negotiations.
+Mat Salleh refused negotiations and demanded their withdrawal from Tambunan which they refused.
 Almost immediately after this, Mat Salleh and his followers resumed waging sporadic attacks.

 1900–1905 (Mat Salleh's defeat)

-The Company sent a force to retaliate.
-They reached Tambunan 31 December 1899 and fighting commenced the next day.
-On 10 January 1900, the village of Laland was lost to the Company.
+The company sent a force to retaliate.
+They reached Tambunan on 31 December 1899 and fighting commenced the next day.
+On 10 January 1900, the village of Laland was captured by the company.
 Mat Salleh lost 60 men.
-On 15 January 1900, the Company proceeded to acquire Taga villages and the fort of one of Mat Salleh's chief lieutenants; Mat Sator was burned by shell-fire.
-They then cut the water supply to Mat Salleh's fort by diverting the Pengkalian river to the Sensuran.
+On 15 January 1900, the company proceeded to acquire Taga villages and the fort of one of Mat Salleh's chief lieutenants; Mat Sator was burned by shell-fire.
+They then cut the water supply to Mat Salleh's fort by diverting the Pengkalian River to the Sensuran.
 On 27 January 1900, Mat Salleh's fort was surrounded and shelled continuously for the next four days.
-The seemingly impenetrable fort finally fell due to a massive onslaught by the Company, and with this, Mat Salleh's final defences were finally broken.
+The seemingly impenetrable fort finally fell due to a massive onslaught by the company.

 On 31 January 1900, Mat Salleh was killed by machine gun-fire by mid-day.
 A chance shot from a Maxim Gun had hit Mat Salleh in the left temple, killing him instantly.
-Also killed in the battle were about 1000 of Mat Salleh's followers who fought from the neighbouring villages of Lotud Tondulu, Piasau, Kitutud, Kepayan and Sunsuron.
+Also killed in the battle were about 1,000 of Mat Salleh's followers who fought from the neighbouring villages of Lotud Tondulu, Piasau, Kitutud, Kepayan and Sunsuron.

-It was, however, another five years before the remnants of Mat Salleh's men surrendered, were killed or captured by the Company, resulting in the end of the rebellion in 1905.
+It was, however, another five years before the remnants of Mat Salleh's men surrendered, were killed or captured by the company, resulting in the end of the rebellion in 1905.